lrakai/arm-template-custom-resources/README.md

 ## Notes

-A consumption plan template is also included `arm-template-consumption.json`.
+A consumption plan template is also included for the function environment variable method in the `arm-template-consumption.json` template.
 But consumption plans don't support `alwaysOn` so you need to use a frequent schedule or external call to wake the function to have it run even with `RunOnStartup = true`.
 The app service plan template requires at least a basic tier because free and shared tiers don't support `alwaysOn`.
 Basic tier costs $0.075/hour at time of writing.
+Consumption plans can very well cost less even with a frequent timer.
+You should consider making your Function idempotent when using a consumption plan.